 It was after an exciting consultation with a lady friend, who was well entrenched in the New York music scene, that I decided to move to Brooklyn.
 Exactly where in Brooklyn, she didn’t specify.
 Her recommendations after listening to my tracks were pretty clear: “Move to Brooklyn, Brooklyn will appreciate your sound more.
 Reach out to Todd P, Brice,” and a couple of other big promoters.
 It took years for me to finally connect with these promoters or even get emails returned.

-I moved to Crown Heights, where I lived in an amazing co-op with some of the most ultra-liberal friends I was going to make in NYC!
+I moved to Crown Heights, where I lived in an amazing co-op with some of the most ultra-liberal friends I was going to make in the city.
 One of my housemates had a beehive on the roof where he collected honey, we also had a backyard where we reared chickens and supplied eggs to the rest of the house.
 Well, the non-vegetarians in the house.
-Amidst the exciting monthly house parties, and my new found passion for biking and roaming Brooklyn.
+Combine this with the exciting monthly house parties and my new found passion for biking and roaming Brooklyn.